vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

 For the initial discovery of the SIL Kit participants, the SIL Kit uses a central registry process at a preconfigured hostname and port.
-By default, the registry is expected to be running on localhost listening on Port 8500.
+By default, the registry is expected to be running on 'localhost' listening on port 8500.
 These values can be changed via the `RegistryUri`, for example: